 Adaptation happens during rest, not during stress.
 Sleep is where the body repairs and the brain consolidates.
 We pay attention to:

-- Sleep Architecture: Not just hours in bed, but the quality of your deep and REM (Rapid Eye Movement) cycles.
+- Sleep Architecture: The quality of your deep and REM (Rapid Eye Movement) cycles, which counts as much as total hours in bed.

 - Nervous System Regulation: Using tools like HRV (Heart Rate Variability) tracking to manage the modern "fight or flight" baseline.
 HRV is the small variation between heartbeats; higher numbers usually mean better recovery.